zedapp/zed/app/manual/cheatsheet.md

 Zed Cheatsheet
 ==============
+Zed is heavily keyboard oriented, here are the keys you'll need to get started, for more read the manual in the Manual project:

 * `Command-E`/`Ctrl-E`: Open or create a new file.
 Inside the picker:
     * In an empty box, press space to complete the directory of the currently